MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 **Solution**

 1. Make sure that WaAppAgent.exe is running on the VM.
-If it isn't running, restart the **rdgagent** service, and wait five minutes.
+If it isn't running, restart the **rdagent** service, and wait five minutes.
 When WaAppAgent.exe is running, end the WindowsAzureGuest.exe process.
 2. If step 1 doesn't resolve the issue, remove the currently installed version and install the latest version of the agent manually.

 ### Npcap Loopback Adapter